this-fifo/filipeherculano/src/pages/blog/use-marked-hook/index.md

 <p><a href="#heading" title="heading">link</a></p>
 ```

 Wait, what?
 Where's our h1 tag?
-Well, apparently the default options for sanitize-html consider h1 unsafe (I guess), they go over the specs in their [README](https://github.com/apostrophecms/sanitize-html/blob/master/README.md) so I went and added my custom defaults which look like this
+Well, apparently the default options for sanitize-html consider h1 unsafe (I guess), they go over the specs in their [README](https://github.com/apostrophecms/sanitize-html/blob/master/README.md) so I went and added my custom defaults which looks like this

 <details>
   <summary>View defaults</summary>